Skip to content

 Select an impact to learn more.

-Just like people, nature also feels the impacts of various hazards resulting in threats to health and physical damage to individuals, populations, communities or entire ecosystems.
+Just like people, nature also feels the impacts of systems tipping and various hazards resulting in threats to health and physical damage to individuals, populations, communities or entire ecosystems

-Even those surviving disasters when they occur can be at risk of short- and long-term health impacts cascading from pollution or damage of critical infrastructure and livelihood disruption.
+Even those surviving disasters or tipping point impacts when they occur can be at risk of short- and long-term health impacts cascading from pollution, damage of critical infrastructure, livelihood disruption or other consequences of systems being affected

-Public and private structures and systems can be impacted by disasters, from homes and properties to physical assets critical for providing health services, transport, food, water, communications and more.
+Public and private structures and systems can be affected by disasters and risk tipping points impacts, from homes and properties to physical assets critical for providing health services, transport, food, water, communications and more

-Disasters can force people to move from their homes due to the loss of shelter, livelihoods or the risk of further incidents occurring.
-People may be temporarily displaced or urged to migrate to other areas.
+Tipping point impacts and disasters can force people to move from their homes due to the loss of shelter, livelihoods or the risk of further incidents occurring.
+People may be temporarily displaced or urged to migrate to other areas

-Water security can be impacted by disasters when sufficient availability or access to water for health and livelihoods is disrupted.
-Water sources can also get contaminated and make vectors for other risks.
+Water security can be impacted by tipped systems and disasters when sufficient availability or access to water for health and livelihoods is disrupted.
+Water sources can also get contaminated and make vectors for other risks

-Through their impacts on natural and agricultural systems, supply chains and economies, disasters can put access to the foods we depend on for survival at risk.
+Through their impacts on natural and agricultural systems, supply chains and economies, the impacts of tipping points and disasters can put access to the foods we depend on for survival at risk